Skip to Content

 After this comes the polishing stage.
 You can buy powdered stone polish at a hardware store or a rockhound or gemstone store.
 It comes in various colors that can alter the color of some stones, so be careful to choose one that closely matches the stone.

-Dampen a small piece of denim cloth and dip it into the polishing powder.
-Then rub the rock with the fabric.
+Dampen a small denim cloth and dip it into the polishing powder.
+Then, rub the rock with the fabric.
 Stones must be completely dry before you polish them.

 A strip of leather can be used instead of denim cloth.
-Add the polishing powder to the leather and then buff the stone on it.
+Add the polishing powder to the leather, then buff the stone.
 You can also use diatomaceous earth to polish rocks.

-TIP: When you find a rock in nature it is often dirty.
-So it is good to clean it before trying to make it looks shiny.
+TIP: It is often dirty when you find a rock in nature.
+So cleaning it before trying to make it look shiny is good.
 Acids are a great option for cleaning dirty rocks.
 Find out how to effectively clean your rocks in the article below:

 How to Clean Your Rocks and Minerals: 5 Simple Ideas